-Before projection onto the equatorial structure basis, the dynamical fields v, q and r between 24°N and 24°S in the global tropical belt are separated into eastward and westward-moving components using a space-time spectral analysis which transforms data from the x-t domain into the k- ω domain by performing 2-D FFT in the zonal and time direction (Hayashi 1982).
-The data is filtered using a broad spectral domain with zonal wavenumber -40 < k < -3 and period of 2.5-10 days to define the westward-moving components.
+Before projection onto the equatorial structure basis, the dynamical fields v, q, and r between 24°N and 24°S in the global tropical belt are separated into eastwardand westward-moving components using a space-time spectral analysis that transforms data from the x-t domain into the $k-\omega$ domain by performing 2D FFT in the zonal and time direction (Hayashi 1982).
+The data are filtered using a broad spectral domain with zonal wavenumber -40 < k < -3 and period of 2.5-10 days to define the westward-moving components.
 Note that the convention chosen here is that $\omega \ge 0$ but k is positive for eastward and negative for westward phase speeds (see Fig. 3).
-This filtering domain is wider than the 3-5 or 2-6 day filter used in many other studies of AEWs.
-The lower cut-off of 2.5 days removes the diurnal cycle, and the upper cut-off of 10 days is aimed to remove intraseasonal variability.
-There is a gap in power spectra between periods of 10 and 20 days and other authors have used this to partition propagating equatorial waves from the Madden-Julian Oscillation (e.g., Schreck et al. 2012 used an upper cut-off of 17 days).
+This filtering domain is wider than the 3-5- or 2-6-day filter used in many other studies of AEWs.
+The lower cutoff of 2.5 days removes the diurnal cycle, and the upper cutoff of 10 days is aimed to remove intraseasonal variability.
+There is a gap in power spectra between periods of 10 and 20 days and other authors have used this to partition propagating equatorial waves from the Madden-Julian oscillation [e.g., Schreck et al. (2012) used an upper cutoff of 17 days].